bcoe/sandcastle/README.md

 script.run('main.getStates'); // { foo: true, bar: true, hello: true }
 ```

+Contributing
+---------

 SandCastle will be an ongoing project, please be liberal with your feedback, criticism, and contributions.

-Testing
----------

-Run the test suite with `npm test`.
+* send pull requests, for creative exploits that you find find for the SandBox.
+Sandboxing JavaScript is hard, it's unlikely that this library will ever be 100% bullet-proof.
+* write unit tests for your contributions!

 Copyright
 ---------